thesp0nge/armoredcode.github.io/_posts/2012-09-18-when-you-realize-youre-doing-threat-modeling.markdown

 can start testing for unexpected conditions making sure the APIs is robust and consistent and that it gracefully manage errors or out of bounds parameters.

-{% blockquote %}
-You must enumerate all the possible entry points in your web application in order to evaluate where a possible attacker can coming from.
+> You must enumerate all the possible entry points in your web application in
-{% endblockquote %}
+> order to evaluate where a possible attacker can coming from.

 In yesterday's scenario it was clear after the informal meetup that some of the tests I had in mind were completely pointless and instead I discovered new